- If you received the Some updates were cancelled error, the Windows 10 update failed.

-The latest Windows 10 build brings a slew of bug fixes and improvements that make the OS more stable and reliable.
-Unfortunately, it also brings issues of its own, as many Insiders report.
+Every new Windows 10 build brings a slew of bug fixes and improvements that make the OS more stable and reliable.
+Unfortunately, it also brings issues of its own, as many users report.

 6. Re-scan for updates.

 Insiders confirmed that this solution completely eliminates the update bug, allowing them to install the latest Windows 10 build.